Jumprocks1/drum-game/README.md

 To download maps, I recommend using the in-game repository browser.
 This can be accessed by pressing <kbd>F1</kbd> and typing `View Repositories`, then pressing enter.
 YouTubeDL is required to load audio for some maps - the game should instruct you accordingly if this is necessary.

+## Updating Drum Game (v0.3 -> v0.4)
+The best way to update is to install the new version to a new folder.
+Once unzipped, you can copy any important data from your previous installation.
+All the relevant data will be in the `resources` folder inside your previous install.
+I recommend copying (or moving) the following folders and files:
+- `resources/maps` - stores all the beatmaps that you have downloaded
+- `resource/database.db` - summary information of previous plays (misses, accuracy, time) as well as beatmap ratings
+- `resources/collections` - only needed if you have custom collections
+- `resources/repositories/download.txt` - contains the list of maps you have already downloaded.
+Only needed if you use the checkmarks in the repository browser
+- `resources/temp/youtube` - contains audio downloaded from YouTube.
+Only needed if you have been using YouTubeDL

+In the future I would like to make this process automatic, but until I am releasing updates more frequently, I think there are better things to prioritize.

+Basic settings and keybinds are stored in `%appdata%/DrumGame` - these do not need to be moved and can be shared between releases.

 ## Android/iOS
 If you are interested in getting Drum Game on one of these platforms, please [create an issue](https://github.com/Jumprocks1/drum-game/issues) and I will set up a build for that platform.
 The source code is already cross-platform, so it should just be a matter of building and testing.